dominikstampa/order-matching/README.md

 To build the project: `./gradlew build`

-To publish the built jar to the local maven repository `./gradlew publishToMavenLocal`
+To publish the built jar to the local maven repository `./gradlew publishToMavenLocal` For a new version change the version number in build.gradle.kts at the top and in the publishing section

 ## Description of the Model